• Skip to primary navigation

 Spice blends are convenient but costly.
 Instead, make your own with spices you already have on hand.

-There are numerous recipes online to make Taco, Italian, steak, and all-purpose chicken seasoning.
+There are numerous recipes online to make tacos, Italian, steak, and all-purpose chicken seasoning.

 You can customize them to your family's taste.
 If someone does not like a particular spice, leave it out.